amit6604/Certificates/README.md

-## This repo contains all Certificates earned online by IBM intiative Cognitive Classes(MOOC).
+## This repo contains all Certificates earned online.